unlock-protocol/unlock/unlock-protocol-com/blog/bring-your-own-nft.md

 One of the most common requests we’ve received over the past few months is “can I use an NFT from _project x_ with Unlock?”
 Now the answer is a resounding “yes!”

 Prior to this release, Unlock locks for token gating content and other resources would only open for NFT access keys that were minted from that Unlock lock itself.
-Now, thanks to some amazing development magic from the Unlock Protocol dev team, creators can configure their Unlock locks to work with _any_ ERC-721 or ERC-1155 NFT.
+Now, thanks to some amazing development magic from the Unlock Protocol dev team, creators can configure their Unlock locks to work with _any_ ERC-721, ERC-1155, or ERC-20.
 (We call this “Bring Your Own NFT.”)

 - Want to have a section of your website where the content is only visible to holders of a **World of Women** NFT?
 You can do that.
 - Want to give a special e-commerce discount to holders of **Boss Beauties**?
 You can do that as well.